Animals

 A. Some facts about industrial animal farming:

-B. Arguments against industrial animal farming
+B. Considerations about industrial animal farming

 Problem: one might argue that given the gulf between humans and animals, animal pain/pleasure is incomparable to human pain/pleasure.